 We use a small tabletop mill called the KoMo Fidibus Classic to mill our wheat berries, which uses four-inch milling stones to slowly grind the berries, keeping the temperature low and maintaining the natural flavor of the grain.
 We mill all flour orders on demand, allowing us to provide the freshest product possible.

-We sell our organic wheat berries and whole wheat stone ground flour at the farm and at the Montauk Farmers Market (Thursdays 9am-2pm from June 9-September 1; Fridays 9am-2pm from September 9 - September 30).
+We sell our organic wheat berries and whole wheat stone ground flour at the farm and at the Montauk Farmers Market.
 Be sure to look for Amber Waves Farm wheat berries on restaurant menus throughout the Hamptons!